semanticarts/gist/doc/ChangeAndReleaseManagement.md

 Issue Review and Triage
 -----

-- The [_Submission Guidelines_ document](SubmissionGuidelines.md) provides details about how to submit issues.
 - The Semantic Arts ontologists meet at regularly scheduled intervals to review and triage issues (current schedule is twice monthly).
 - Triage requires a minimum of three Semantic Arts ontologists in attendance at the review meeting, except for very obvious items like fixing typos.
 - The triage sequence: